thi-ng/blog/2019/20190310-of-umbrellas-transducers-reactive-streams-pt3.md

     straightforward, especially for 1D automata.
 For our project, we are only dealing with cells with 2 states: dead or alive (`0` or `1`).
 This also is the most common case but by no means the only option.
-In other words, a “generation” in CA terms is the discrete function to be convolved, just as we’ve seen earlier, albeit with a more limited set of values.
+In other words, a "generation" in CA terms is the discrete function to be convolved, just as we've seen earlier, albeit with a more limited set of values.
-2. A convolution kernel (another array), defining the size and shape of each cell’s neighborhood.
+2. A convolution kernel (another array), defining the size and shape of each cell's neighborhood.
 In terms of convolution, these are the weights of neighboring cells: a weight of `1` includes that neighbor, a `0` ignores it.
     For 1D CAs the kernel usually includes one or more cells on either side.
 For 2D and higher, the neighborhood usually defines a ring (or cross) of cells around an empty center.
 We will get back to that later.
 3. An encoding of birth & survival rules for a cell.
 These rules define the overall behavior, lifespan, and complexity of the resulting automata.
-In [John Conway’s Game of Life](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life), the most famous CA of all (and still an active area of research, even after decades), there’re only two rules: 1) A currently dead cells becomes alive if it has exactly 3 alive neighbors, 2) A live cell remains alive if it has 2 or 3 alive neighbors, else it dies.> In general, only cells selected by the kernel have an impact on the next state of the cell being processed.
-The beauty of CAs is that very simple behaviors on the local level of a few individual cells can lead to highly complex global behaviors of the entire simulated CA universe.> Another thing to keep in mind (if you’re of a philosophical nature): The entire evolution of the CA is completely defined by the state of the first generation and the rules… This is [Predeterminism](https://en.wikipedia.org/wiki/Predeterminism) in action.
+In [John Conway's Game of Life](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life), the most famous CA of all (and still an active area of research, even after decades), there're only two rules: 1) A currently dead cells becomes alive if it has exactly 3 alive neighbors, 2) A live cell remains alive if it has 2 or 3 alive neighbors, else it dies.> In general, only cells selected by the kernel have an impact on the next state of the cell being processed.
+The beauty of CAs is that very simple behaviors on the local level of a few individual cells can lead to highly complex global behaviors of the entire simulated CA universe.> Another thing to keep in mind (if you're of a philosophical nature): The entire evolution of the CA is completely defined by the state of the first generation and the rules… This is [Predeterminism](https://en.wikipedia.org/wiki/Predeterminism) in action.